 The participating provinces have agreed that you do not need to have a Cross Provincial Practice registration to provide brief help when a client/patient is temporarily in one of the participating provinces.
 You can proceed without obtaining a Cross Provincial Practice registration but only If you are providing: reasonably urgent limited services for no more than a cumulative total of 3 hours across the 12 months to an existing client/patient For example, your client/patient may need a hearing aid adjustment to manage a new listening environment they find themselves in while on vacation in another province.
 Similarly, your client/patient may [...]

 You must ensure you have the appropriate professional liability insurance both in your primary province and for the province where you are seeking secondary registration.
 You must also ensure whatever insurance you do carry allows for Cross Provincial Practice.
 You may not need to obtain separate insurance coverage but check with your existing insurance provider to ensure you are covered in the secondary province and that the amount of coverage meets the secondary provinces requirements.
-The “Practice Differences Across Provinces: Key Links” chart will direct you to the professional liability insurance requirements for each province.
+Please note that ACSLPA requires that you hold your own PLI and will not accept employer coverage.
+The “Practice Differences Across Provinces: Key Links” chart [...]

 You are required to track all direct client/patient care hours whether they are provided virtually or in person.
 This refers to any direct care you provide to the client/patient or to their caregiver or family.
 For example, assessments, treatments, care via a support personnel would be counted.
 Similarly, advice you provide to significant others such as the caregivers, family, teachers or other professionals regarding your client/patient would also be counted.
 Note: client/patient care hours do not include the SLP or AUD discussing their client/patient with other professionals for general advice regarding intervention with that client/patient.
 You must not exceed 200 [...]